sarthak268/sarthak268.github.io/_pages/bookshelf.md

 <span class="book-entry">2.
 The Theory of Everything by Stephen W. Hawking: from the Big Bang to black holes — the universe explained 🌌</span>
 <span class="book-entry">3.
 21 Lessons from the 21st Century by Yuval Noah Harari: navigating today's biggest challenges 🧭</span>
 <span class="book-entry">4. <span class="highlight-book">The Fabric of Reality by David Deutsch</span>: the entanglement between the four strands of reality: quantum physics, epistemology, computation, evolution 🧩</span>
 <span class="book-entry">5.
-Pale Blue Dot by Carl Sagan: a grand tour of the solar system and our tiny place in the cosmos 🪐</span>
+Pale Blue Dot by Carl Sagan: a humbling reflection on Earth as a tiny speck in the cosmic arena 🌍</span>
 <span class="book-entry">6.
-Cosmos by Carl Sagan</span>
+Cosmos by Carl Sagan: a grand tour of the universe and humanity's journey to understand it 🪐</span>
-<span class="book-entry">7. <span class="highlight-book">The Beginning of Infinity by David Deutsch</span>: why progress is unbounded and all problems are soluble through conjecture, criticism, and good explanations (changed how I think about progress 🤯)</span>
+<span class="book-entry">7. <span class="highlight-book">The Beginning of Infinity by David Deutsch</span>: why progress is unbounded and all problems are soluble through conjecture, criticism, and good explanations 🤯</span>
 <span class="book-entry">8. <span class="highlight-book">Reality is not what it seems by Carlo Rovelli</span>: shattering intuitions about space, time, and the nature of reality 🌍</span>
 <span class="book-entry">9.
 The Red Queen by Matt Ridley: why sex exists and how it drives the evolutionary arms race 🧬</span>
 <span class="book-entry">10. <a href="https://sarthak268.github.io/bookshelf/aliens/">The Little Book of Aliens by Adam Frank</a>: the science behind the search for life beyond Earth 👽</span>